MicrosoftDocs/quantum-docs/articles/user-guide/libraries/machine-learning/basic-classification.md

 - The Microsoft [Quantum Development Kit](xref:microsoft.quantum.install-qdk.overview).
 - Create a Q# project for either a [Python host program](xref:microsoft.quantum.install-qdk.overview.python) or a [C# host program](xref:microsoft.quantum.install-qdk.overview.cs).
-- To add the [Microsoft.Quantum.MachineLearning](https://www.nuget.org/packages/Microsoft.Quantum.MachineLearning) package to your Q# project, run the following command:
+- To add the [Microsoft.Quantum.MachineLearning](https://www.nuget.org/packages/Microsoft.Quantum.MachineLearning) package to your Q# project, run the following command from the root of your project folder:

 ```dotnetcli
 dotnet add package Microsoft.Quantum.MachineLearning